Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Need structured PSI or vector refreshers to run alongside the build?
 Pair each sprint with the routines in our IP Maths hub so NRC practice doubles as Weighted Assessment prep.

-The NRC is Singapore's flagship robotics contest for schools, organised by Science Centre Singapore since 1999 and supported by the Ministry of Education and IMDA.
-Science Centre Singapore In the Regular Category, robots are LEGO-based (SPIKE/EV3/Robot Inventor); always check the current rulebook for category-specific hardware and season dates.
+The NRC is a school robotics competition organised by Science Centre Singapore since 1999, with support from the Ministry of Education (per the official NRC page).
+In the Regular Category, robots are LEGO-based (SPIKE/EV3/Robot Inventor); always check the current rulebook for category-specific hardware and season dates.

 Flow of this guide: Sections 1-2 give context.
 Section 3 links each robot action to H2/IP Maths and Physics.
 Section 4 shows topic pacing ideas, followed by pitfalls and quick fixes.
 Verify all competition dates and rules on the official site each year.